mouldimus/notes/HTML_Concepts.md

 These verbs go in the first section of the request.

-In grammar, verbs (words that describe action or state of being) have an associated subject (a main part of a sentence – that which we are talking about).
-The verbs tell the reader about an action related to the subject – what the subject is doing, or what is being done to the subject.
-In the sentence, “John can run”, “run” is the verb and “John” is the subject.
+In grammar, verbs (words that describe action or state of being) have an associated subject (a main part of a sentence - that which we are talking about).
+The verbs tell the reader about an action related to the subject - what the subject is doing, or what is being done to the subject.
+In the sentence, "John can run", "run" is the verb and "John" is the subject.

 It is much the same in HTTP.
 HTTP verbs have an associated resource.
 They tell what the specified resource should do, or what should be done with or to the specified resource.